-Municipality Region Watershed LPAT/TLAB# CFN Staff Contact Proponent and Appellant Description Status Toronto (Toronto and East York) Toronto Waterfront PL141264 Steve Heuchert 2034055 Ontario Limited and 1337194 Ontario Inc. applications have been held in abeyance in order that the City TRCA was granted Party status at the June 15, 2018 prehearing.
-TRCA staff are monitoring the City-Waterfront Toronto-Landowner discussions and may be in a position to provide comments upon submission of a revised proposal.
-Vaughan York Humber PL180341 Colleen Bonner Midvale Estates Limited levels of underground parking.
+Municipality Region Watershed LPAT/TLAB # CFN Staff Contact Proponent and Appellant Description Status Toronto (Toronto and East York) Toronto Waterfront PL141264 57381.01 Steve Heuchert 2034055 Ontario Limited and 1337194 Ontario Inc. Zoning By-law Amendments for 309 Cherry Street in the Port Lands for multiple high rise mixed use buildings.
+The applications have been held in abeyance in order that the City and Waterfront Toronto could complete the Port Lands Framework Plan and the Villiers Island Precinct Plan.
+The property is currently in the floodplain but will be removed from the floodplain upon implementation of the Port Lands Flood Protection and Enabling Infrastructure Project.
+The application was appealed by the proponent for lack of decision by the Municipality.
+TRCA was granted hearing.
+TRCA staft Toronto-Landowner provide comments o Vaughan York Humber PL180341 46925.01 Colleen Bonner Midvale Estates Limited Official Plan Amendment and Zoning By-law Amendment at 2938 Highway 7 to facilitate the development of a 40 storey residential tower with a 4 storey mixed use podium and 5 levels of underground parking.
 The site is located adjacent to Black Creek / Edgeley Pond.
-The application was appealed by TRCA was granted Party status at the May 21, 2019 prehearing where this appeal was consolidated with that of 2117969 Ontario Limited (below).
-TRCA's main concern is the flood plain located on the western and northern portion of the lands.
-A second pre-hearing is scheduled for September 6, 2019.
-Vaughan York Humber PL180343 Colleen Bonner 2117969 Ontario Limited Official Plan Amendment and Zoning By-law Amendment at 2986 and 2966 Highway 7 to facilitate the development of a 40 storey residential tower with a 4 storey mixed use podium and 5 levels of underground parking.
+The application was appealed by the proponent for lack of decision by the Municipality.
+TRCA was granted hearing where this a 2117969 Ontario Lir flood plain located o lands.
+A second pre 2019.
+Vaughan York Humber PL180343 46925.01 Colleen Bonner 2117969 Ontario Limited Official Plan Amendment and Zoning By-law Amendment at 2986 and 2966 Highway 7 to facilitate the development of a 40 storey residential tower with a 4 storey mixed use podium and 5 levels of underground parking.
 The site is located adjacent to Black Creek / Edgeley Pond.
 The application was appealed by the proponent for lack of decision by the Municipality.
-A pre-hearing scheduled for May 22, 2019 was cancelled and the appeal consolidated with that of Midvale Estates Limited (above).
-TRCA's main concern is the flood plain located on the western and northern portion of the lands.
-A second pre-hearing is scheduled for September 6, 2019.
+A pre-hearing scheo the appeal consolid (above).
+TRCA's ma the western and not hearing is schedule ed Party status at the June 15, 2018 pretaff are monitoring the City-Waterfront ner discussions and may be in a position to ts upon submission of a revised proposal.